Image Formats & Contentful's Images API Podcast Interview

 Now what I want as a creative person is I want other transformations, I want to be able to do duotone images, I want to be able to blur the images and add filters, I want to D saturate them, I might want to invert them in some cases.
 And I can think of use cases for all of those things.
 Another area that we only touched on briefly, and I won’t go into too deep because it’s such a deep area.
 And that is lazy loading, basically loading a very simple preview image in order to just to unblock the page loading.
 If you look at the way pages render images block that so the very first pass like let’s say you have a ton of images on your view or your page, you want to load some very low quality previews.
 You don’t want to look like garbage either, right.

 So one technique I’ve seen is to actually generate an SVG that’s like an outline of the image.
 That’s so cool.
 You couldn’t do that with Contentful Images API.
 Today, you would have to do that on your application side.
-Another technique that I use on my website, if you go to allanwhite.design is if you look into the work section of the case studies, I blur the image.
-Now, that particular site, I designed it before I joined Contentful, it’s integrating with a company called Imgix.
+Another technique that I use on my website, if you go to allanwhite.design is if you look into the work section of the case studies, I blur the image [on load].
+Now, that particular site, I designed it before I joined Contentful ;), it’s integrating with a company called Imgix.
 And they have a whole raft of image processing things that you can do.
 Now, our application integration with Cloudinary also lets you do the same things.
 As a developer, I found Imgix’s a little easier to navigate, so I went with that, but Cloudinary will do a lot of that stuff, too.
 So that’s where if you need to go beyond the normal if you need to go beyond what we have out of the box.
 We’ve got integrations with organizations like Cloudinary.
 It gives you other things too.
 It’s not just image processing, its image metadata.
 It’s advanced, you know, there’s metadata embedded in JPEG images like IPTC, geolocation, it could be tags.
 It could be a your camera information, you know, what camera was it shot on?
 All that stuff is embedded in images.
 And if you need that kind of thing, you want to have an integration with something like Cloudinary.

 You’re very welcome.
 And I’m glad to be here; thank you for interviewing me.
 And I appreciate you reading the blog post.
 And I’d love to hear other questions that we can talk about in the future.
 Twitter.com/allanwhite is definitely where I hang out.
 And you can also find me in the Contentful community slack if you go to Contentful.com/slack, I definitely recommend it as a place to go just to navigate your way to get started, have questions answered.
-You will find me and you as well, Marcelo, in the community slack answering questions sometimes.
+You will find me in the community slack answering questions sometimes.